edenWerke/edenWerke/README.md

   🌱 I’m currently learning more about modern frameworks and cloud technologies.<br>
   👯 I’m looking to collaborate on open-source projects or any innovative ideas you have.<br>
   🤔 I’m looking for help with advanced algorithms and optimization techniques.<br>
-  💬 Ask me about mobile development, programming languages, or tech trends!<br>
+  💬 Ask me about mobile and web development, programming languages, or tech trends!<br>
   ⚡ Fun fact: I love solving puzzles and playing strategy games!
 </p>